Unveiling and Mitigating Memorization in Text-to-image Diffusion Models through Cross Attention: Related works

 \subsubsection{Cross Attention.}

-Cross-attention mechanisms are instrumental in most of the text-to-image diffusion models such as Stable Diffusion~\cite{rombach2022high}, enabling the precise generation of images that correspond to textual prompts~\cite{koh2021text, saharia2022photorealistic, ruiz2023dreambooth}.
-Application of controlled text-to-image generation by modifying the cross-attention has been widely proposed~\cite{wei2023elite, liu2023video, ma2023directed}.
-For example, Hertz \etal~\cite{hertz2022prompt} and Chefer \etal~\cite{chefer2023attend} have demonstrated how cross-attention can be used to refine image editing and address issues like catastrophic neglect, respectively.
-Besides, cross attention is also applied to text-image matching~\cite{lee2018stacked, wei2020multi} and explanation of text-to-image generation~\cite{tang2022daam}.
-These works showcase the versatility and importance of cross-attention in creating semantically coherent image generation models.
+Cross-attention mechanisms are instrumental in the T2I diffusion models~\cite{rombach2022high}, enabling the precise generation that correspond to textual prompts~\cite{koh2021text, saharia2022photorealistic, ruiz2023dreambooth}.
+Controlled T2I generation by modifying the cross attention has been widely proposed~\cite{wei2023elite, liu2023video, ma2023directed}.
+For example, cross-attention can be used to refine image editing~\cite{hertz2022prompt} and address issues like catastrophic neglect~\cite{chefer2023attend}.
+Besides, cross attention is also applied to text-image matching~\cite{lee2018stacked, wei2020multi} and explanation of T2I generation~\cite{tang2022daam}.
+These works show the versatility and importance of cross attention in creating semantically coherent generation models.